debsouryadatta/souryax-car-yard/README.md

 8. Creating the CarCard component for the car cards in the catalogue section
 9. Creating the Car Details Modal
 10. Using another api for cars image(using generateCarImageUrl from utils folder)
+11. Changing the searchParams from the SearchBar.tsx and getting the params in the page.tsx, then fetching the data according to the searchParams
+12. Creating the CustomFilter component just under the SearchBar